 Clean, sleek lines and smooth surfaces are the keys here.
 Don't employ complex tile patterns, rough textures or a busy stone.
 A polished granite backsplash matching the countertops is perfect for achieving this look.

-or glass tile which come in many colors and for ultra-urban appeal... try a
+Also consider a metal backsplash or glass tile which come in many colors and for ultra-urban appeal... try a stainless steel backsplash.

 Don't be afraid to take elements of style (but not too many) from different themes to create a design that looks and feels good to you.